 Sometimes people, other than parents, are faced with the decision of whether they should seek custody of a child.
 Pennsylvania courts generally affirm that parents (natural or adoptive) have the legal right to care for and determine what is best for their child.
 Therefore, parents in custody disputes are favored over anyone who is not a parent.
 It certain situations, however, it is possible to overcome this presumption in favor of the parent.
 Doing so involves two distinct steps.

 First, “standing,” which is a person’s right to bring a claim before the court, must be established.
 Without standing, a person cannot request any form of custody.
-Adoptive or natural parents automatically have standing, but a third party must then prove to the court that it is in the child’s best interest for them to be granted custody.
+Adoptive or natural parents automatically have standing, but a third party must meet certain criteria in order to qualify for standing.